okalachev/flix/tools/pyflix/README.md

 |`value.<name>`|Specific named value update (see bellow)|Value|

 > [!NOTE]
-> Update events trigger on every new data from the drone, and do not mean the value is changed.
+> Update events trigger on every new data from the drone, and do not mean the value has changed.

 ### Common methods